 - Feel free to toss in some extra veggies like spinach, kale, swiss chard, or mushrooms.

 - Not a fan of feta?
 Swap it out for another cheese like gruyere, parmesan, mozzarella, or goat cheese.
 For a dairy-free meal, swap your favorite plant-based cheese or just leave out the cheese.

-- You can switch up the meat by replacing ground turkey with ground beef, turkey, chicken, or pork.
-Alternatively, you could leave out the meat altogether and make this butternut squash skillet vegetarian.
+- You can switch up the meat by replacing ground turkey with ground turkey sausage, chicken, or pork.
+Alternatively, you could leave out the meat altogether and make this butternut squash skillet vegetarian by adding chickpeas.

-- If you’re looking for more of a kick, double the amount of crushed red pepper or add some finely chopped red chilies into the mix.
+- If you’re looking for more of a kick, double the amount of crushed red pepper or add a jalapeno pepper or poblano pepper into the mix.

 Side Dish Ideas

 This healthy weeknight meal is loaded with protein and packed with nutrients.
 I’ve found that it’s perfectly satisfying on its own, but this butternut squash skillet also tastes fabulous with a simple side dish like cooked veggies or a refreshing salad.
 Need some ideas?
 Here are some of my favorite side dishes to pair with this main course:

 - Easy Dinner Rolls – You can never go wrong with some fresh, warm, fluffy bread.
 Oh, and did I mention you only need two ingredients?!